haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

   ./install.csh \<my-config-file\>
 </a>

-There is one more file that should be manually edited to define the number of models to concatenate within one job (usuful when submitting to a batch system to ensure jobs are not too short in queue).
+There is one more file that should be manually edited to define the number of models to concatenate within one job (useful when submitting to a batch system to ensure jobs are not too short in queue).
-Depending on the size of your system, a typical run time for rigid body docking would be a few tens of seconds per model written to disk (which effectively correspond to 10 docking trials intenally), and a few minutes per model for the flexible refinement and water refinement.
+Depending on the size of your system, a typical run time for rigid body docking would be a few tens of seconds per model written to disk (which effectively correspond to 10 docking trials internally), and a few minutes per model for the flexible refinement and water refinement.
 But this can increase a lot depending on the complexity of your system and the number of molecules to dock.

 <a class="prompt prompt-info">
 To define the number of concatenated models edit Haddock/Main/QueueSubmit_concat.py located in the haddock2.4 installation directory and change the values as required: